 Please see HNORS User Guidance which explains how to access the HNORS website and report an outbreak.

 Please report all suspected and laboratory confirmed outbreaks (Definition of an outbreak) on a regular basis, weekly reporting is recommended.

 Importance of reporting suspected and confirmed outbreaks

 For national norovirus surveillance to be effective it is essential that all outbreaks of suspected or confirmed norovirus in NHS hospitals are reported to HNORS and NHS laboratories refer representative proportions of positive norovirus samples from these outbreaks to the national reference laboratory ( Enteric Virus Unit , PHE Colindale) on a regular basis.

-For the latest information on norovirus activity please see the ‘Epidemiology and surveillance’ section of the PHE Norovirus webpages.
+Publication of the Official Statistic “National norovirus and rotavirus report” is currently suspended due to the impact of the COVID-19 pandemic.
+For historical information on norovirus activity please see the ‘Epidemiology and surveillance’ section of the PHE Norovirus webpages.
 Please also see the Guidelines for the management of norovirus outbreaks in acute and community health and social care settings.

 |If you have any issues logging in, reporting outbreaks or would like to make a suggestion please contact the national norovirus surveillance team by emailing NoroOBK@phe.gov.uk|